Jamshid Eshaghi: Involvement with Sepehr Energy and affiliates

-Eshaghi is closely linked to Sepehr Energy Jahan Nama Pars, a Tehran-based oil company identified by U.S. officials as a front for Iran's military.
+Eshaghi was closely linked to Sepehr Energy Jahan Nama Pars, a Tehran-based oil company identified by U.S. officials as a front for Iran's military.
 In fact, Sepehr Energy is described as a cover company operating on behalf of the AFGS and Iran's Ministry of Defense (MODAFL) to covertly sell Iranian oil abroad.
-Brigadier General Eshaghi previously served as an official of Sepehr Energy and is said to directly oversee its operations for the armed forces.
+Brigadier General Eshaghi once served as an official of Sepehr Energy and was said to have directly overseen its operations for the armed forces.
 An investigative report by Iran International revealed that Sepehr Energy established a network of shell companies, including subsidiaries like Sepehr Energy Hamta Pars, Sepehr Energy Jahan Nama Taban, and Sepehr Energy Paya Gostar Jahan, to mask the military's role in oil deals.
 These affiliates facilitated shipments of Iranian crude oil to buyers in Asia while sharing many of the same personnel with Sepehr Energy.
 For example, one Sepehr affiliate arranged the delivery of nearly two million barrels of Iranian crude oil to China in January 2025 alone.
 Internal documents and communications (exposed via Iran International) have indicated direct ties between Sepehr Energy's dealings and Iran's armed forces, including contracts bearing military guarantees for oil shipments, despite public denials by company officials.

 Ties to the IRGC and oil sale operations

 Eshaghi's activities in Sepehr's oil network brought him into cooperation with the Islamic Revolutionary Guard Corps (IRGC), especially in illicit crude sales to China.
 According to the U.S. Treasury, Brig.
 Gen. Eshaghi coordinated with the IRGC on the sale of Iranian crude oil to the People's Republic of China.
 The IRGC has itself taken an expanding role in Iran's oil exports.
-A late-2024 investigation by Reuters reported that the IRGC had "tightened their grip" on the country's oil industry, secretly controlling up to 50% of Iran's oil exports through shadow tankers, logistics networks, and front companies (many selling oil at steep discounts to Chinese buyers)reuters.comreuters.com.
+A late-2024 investigation by Reuters reported that the IRGC had "tightened their grip" on the country's oil industry, secretly controlling up to 50% of Iran's oil exports through shadow tankers, logistics networks, and front companies (many selling oil at steep discounts to Chinese buyers).
 This oil-smuggling enterprise, originally established years ago under IRGC Quds Force commanders, has become a major source of revenue used to fund Iran's military projects and proxy forces.
 Eshaghi's role, liaising between the AFGS (and by extension the conventional military) and the IRGC's clandestine oil trade, positioned him as a crucial facilitator in monetizing Iranian oil outside of official channels.
 Eshaghi helped to integrate the armed forces' budgetary needs with the IRGC's covert export network, ensuring proceeds from "off-the-books" oil sales reached Iran's defense institutions.